 Here are some of the things that set this city apart:

-There are plenty beautiful views, interesting businesses, and top-notch outdoor events (such as the Halifax Jazz Festival and the International Buskers Festival) to explore along the boardwalk.
+There are plenty of beautiful views, interesting businesses, and top-notch outdoor events (such as the annual Halifax Jazz Festival and the Halifax International Busker Festival) to explore along the boardwalk.
 You can also find stunning views from the ferry, the bridge to Dartmouth or from charter boats such as the Harbour Hopper and Tall Ship Silva.